LuckyDucko/Mopups/README.md

 --

-Currently only supporty Android, i plan on iOS in the coming months aswell as other platforms
+Currently only supporting Android, i plan on iOS in the coming months aswell as other platforms

 --